ofer1992/ofer1992.github.io/content/reparam_trick.md

 Title: Musings on the reparametrization trick
 Date: 2024-07-27 15:45
 Category: Math
-Status: draft
+Status: published

 Reading the *variational autoencoder* chapter from the ["Understanding Deep Learning"](https://udlbook.github.io/udlbook/) book (which is available for free!).
-Not trivial, which is why I never got around to learning it I guess.
+Not trivial, which is why I never got around to learning it, I guess.
 There are a lot of moving math parts to figure out.
 One of them is called "the reparametrization trick".
 So what is it about?

-Let's say we have a distribution over a variable $x$ parametrized by $\theta$ $P(x;\theta)$, and we also have some differentiable function $f(x)$, and we want to find $\theta^*$ that maximizes the expression
+Let's say we have a distribution over a variable $x$ parametrized by $\theta$, $P(x;\theta)$, and we also have some differentiable function $f(x)$.
+We want to find $\theta^*$ that maximizes the expectation of $f$ over this distribution:
 $$
 \mathbb E_{P(x;\theta)}\left[f(x)\right]
 $$